Bird flu: Centre deploys teams in Kerala, Hry; MP bans chicken import from southern states | Science-Environment

 The Centre on Wednesday deployed multi-disciplinary teams in bird flu-affected areas of Kerala and Haryana, while Madhya Pradesh, where crows have died due to the influenza, banned the entry of chicken consignments from southern states for 10 days as a precautionary measure.
 Thousands of chickens and ducks were culled in two districts of Kerala to contain the spread of the H5N8 avian influenza strain and Rajasthan reported that bird flu was detected in Swai Madhopur, after Jhalawar, Kota, Baran and Jaipur districts.

-Punjab was the latest after Tamil Nadu and Karnataka to put its officials on alert and Himachal Pradesh started random sampling of poultry around a wetland, where 3,000 migratory birds have died since December 28.
+Punjab was the latest state after Tamil Nadu and Karnataka to put its officials on alert and authorities in Kangra district of Himachal Pradesh started random sampling of poultry around a wetland, where 3,000 migratory birds have died since December 28.
+Around 500 dead poultry birds were also found dumped by the side of a highway in the hill state's Solan district and officials said that samples have been collected from there too.
 Bird flu outbreak has been reported at 12 epicentres in Kerala, Rajasthan, Madhya Pradesh and Himachal Pradesh, and advisories have been issued to contain further spread of the infection in poultry ducks, crows and migratory birds, the Union fisheries, animal husbandry and dairying ministry said.

 The current bird flu outbreak is reported barely a few months after India in September 30, 2020, declared the country free from the disease.
 India notified the first outbreak of avian influenza in 2006.
 The ministry said it has set up a ''control room'' in Delhi to keep a watch on the situation and control measures are being taken as per the guidelines of a national action plan for avian influenza.